Chair, Transformative Social Change Program/Department

 Dr. Federman's teaching and writing focuses on helping people to reenvision their individual and collective potential, to see themselves shaping a better world.
 He is particularly interested in global-level social change, especially the development of global civil society efforts aimed at realizing values such as universal compassion, social justice and peace.
 He is writing a book on those themes, to be titled The Politics of Universal Compassion.
 He also does research and writing in the related areas of violence prevention, media violence, diversity education, and cross-cultural conflict resolution.
 He is also interested in exploring ways that new communication technologies can be used in the service of transformative social change.

-During the Spring 2018 semester, Dr. Federman is teaching TSC 6510 CO Theory and Practice of Nonviolence and TSC 6610 CO Social System Transformation Theory, and is a member and/or chair of several dissertation, thesis and essay committees.
+During the Fall 2018 semester, Dr. Federman is teaching TSC 6610 CO Social System Transformation Theory and is a member and/or chair of several dissertation, thesis and essay committees.

 Dr. Federman is currently working on a case study of civil society activism toward democratic reform in Egypt.
 To further this research, he traveled to Egypt in August 2011, and met with democracy activists and others.